mqtt2go/mqtt2go.github.io/dev/add-wifi.md

 #### End device
 <p align="justify">
 The end device itself utilizes a three unique topics for the initialization of the communication.
-They are:
+All three are further divided by the &lt;msg_direction&gt; to <strong>in</strong> or <strong>out</strong> They are:
 </p>

 ```
 <activation_code>/activation/<msg_direction>
 ```
-exploited for certificate exchange,
+exploited for the certificate, login, and password exchange,

 ```
 <activation_code>/wifi/<msg_direction>